-Students study AS and A-level Graphic Communication, following the AQA syllabus.
+Students study A-level Graphic Communication, following the AQA syllabus.
 Lessons are taught in the Apple Mac suite and students have access to a full range of Graphics materials and equipment including Wacom drawing tablets.

 Students are expected to work independently, following a project brief; experimenting with a wide range of materials and techniques.
 They must investigate and take inspiration from the work of other designers.
 They begin with skills building projects to develop their skills and confidence, and then go onto a personal study worth 60%.
 They too produce an exam project worth 40%.